 In addition, the first person to solve the second and the third milestones (find the flag / rootkit), will get a free personalized Wokwi Uno board (59$ value).

-Update: the first two milestones have been solved.
+Update: All four milestones have been solved.
 Congratulations to the winners: Tal Ofer and Blake Burkhart!

 You can send your solutions to email@example.com until December 1st, 2019.
 Remember that your solutions have to be reproducible (so I can test them), and that you need to be able to explain how they work.
 Let the fun begin!